hari-fs-dev/react-flow-workflow-designer/README.md

 | Vite | 7.2.4 | Build tool |
 | ESLint | 9.39.1 | Code linting |

+## 📌 Assumptions

+The following assumptions were made during the development of this prototype:

+1.  **Single Session**: There is no backend persistence.
+All workflow data is stored in the client's memory and will be lost upon page refresh (unless exported).
+2.  **Single User**: The application is designed for a single administrator; no multi-user collaboration or authentication is implemented.
+3.  **Happy Path Focus**: While validation exists, the primary focus is on demonstrating the "happy path" of creating and simulating a valid workflow.
+4.  **Modern Browser**: The application relies on modern web features and is optimized for current versions of Chrome, Edge, Firefox, and Safari.
+5.  **Mock Data Volatility**: API responses are mocked locally (MSW/custom mocks).
+Any "changes" made via API (like simulating a workflow) do not persist permanently.

 ## 📝 Design Decisions

 ### Why Zustand over Redux?